Articles & Papers

 Jason R. C. Patterson.
 PhD thesis, Queensland University of Technology (QUT), Feb 2001

 PhD thesis discussing the idea behind executable optimization and the design and implementation of a real-world executable optimizer.
+This thesis was rated "quite simply the finest PhD dissertation in experimental computer science that I have ever read" by the author of a leading textbook and former editor of the top journal in the field.

 Zero-Cost Executable Rewriting